jmcole/jmcole.github.io/mobile-master/views/README.md

 # **Website Optimization**

-This project is part of the Udacity [Udacity](http://udacity.com/) Front End Devloper (FEND) course.
-The provided website [Cams Pizzeria](http://http://jmcole.github.io/mobile-master/org/views/pizza.html) has some serious performance issues.
+This project is part of the [Udacity](http://udacity.com/) Front End Devloper (FEND) course.
+The provided website [Cam's Pizzeria](http://http://jmcole.github.io/mobile-master/org/views/pizza.html) has some serious performance issues.

 ## Before Optimization

-Using Chrome dev tools,along with test scripts, the following tests provided an initial baseline for the start of this optimization project.
+Using Chrome Dev Tools, along with test scripts, the following tests provided an initial baseline for the start of this optimization project.

-Time to generate pizzas on load: 50.420000000000016ms Average scripting time to generate last 10 frames: 65.17799999999922ms Average scripting time to generate last 10 frames: 36.927500000000876ms Time to resize pizzas: 166.43499999999767ms
+-Time to generate pizzas on load: 50.420000000000016ms -Average scripting time to generate last 10 frames: 65.17799999999922ms -Average scripting time to generate last 10 frames: 36.927500000000876ms -Time to resize pizzas: 166.43499999999767ms
-Time to resize pizzas: 168.31999999999243ms
+-Time to resize pizzas: 168.31999999999243ms
-Time to resize pizzas: 143.48000000001048ms
+-Time to resize pizzas: 143.48000000001048ms
-Total load time 3.35 S
+-Total load time 3.35 S

 Google Dev tools also revealed substantial jank due to long frames.